MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

    Return the values of :var:`start`, :var:`stop` and :var:`step`, fully characterising the range :var:`rng`.

+.. function:: rng:size()

+   Return the number of values contained by the range :var:`rng`, i.e. its size that is the number of steps plus one.

 .. function:: rng:value(x)

    Return the interpolated value at :var:`x`, i.e. interpreting the range  :var:`rng` as a (log)line with equation :expr:`start + x * step`.